Samsung/tizen-docs/docs/application/native/guides/multimedia/audio.md

 - [Sound Manager](sound-manager.md)

   You can control the output volume of a specific volume type (aka sound type).
 You can define which stream type is used for a playback or recording handle in your application, and manage sound conflict senarios by using stream focus.
-You can also query for various information related to the connected sound devices, e.g. type, name, id, direction and state.
+You can also query for various information related to the connected sound devices, for example, type, name, id, direction and state.

 - [Sound Pools](sound-pool.md)